aatlasis/yIKEs/README.md

   -sp <port>			The source port of the packet (default 500).

-  -stimeout' 			The time to sniff when in listen mode, in seconds (default: 10).
+  -stimeout <msec> 		The time to sniff when in listen mode, in seconds (default: 10).
 Useful when in listen  mode.

   -kl <KLENGTH>		  	The length of the key.
 Currently, for IKE_AUTH and Diffie-Helman exchange, only a 256 bits Key Length is supported; A different size key length can be used for recon mode only, or for half-init mode.

 B. Modes of Operation
 ---------------------
   -recon			Perform recon.
 Send an INIT packet and print results of the Respone.

   -listen 			Initiate a Listener.
 Listen for INIT packets, print results and respond.

   -half-init			Initiates a half-open init attack (potential DoS).
 In	this option, packets will not be auto-fragmented and	hence, they need to be smaller than the MTU size.

+	NOTES:
-		NOTES:		1) If only -listen is used, it acts as a responder and only sends an IKE_INIT message.
+	1) If only -listen is used, it acts as a responder and only sends an IKE_INIT message.
       	2) If -recon and -listen are used together, it acts as an Initiator sending up to IKE_AUTH message in response to IKE_INIT from a responder.
 	3) If -recon is only used, it acts as an Initiator and sends only an IKE_INIT message

 C. Crafting Arbitrary IKEv2 Payload Chains
 ------------------------------------------